 Response:

 In the revised manuscript, the definition and relation of the statistical computing problems to computational thinking have been removed.
 The definition of “statistical computing” previously referenced on lines 204-206 have instead been included in the Introduction (lines 84-86), so readers are provided with a more immediate definition of the term.
 This earlier definition of “statistical computing” is then further contextualized in sections 2.3 and 2.3 of the literature review.
-Additions made to section 2.2 outline the prevalence of the use of R in the environmental sciences, as well as the role other scripted programming languages (SAS, MATLAB, SQL) play in the discussion of statistical computing skills.
-Lastly, the definition of “environmental science” previously referenced on lines 70-72 has been modified to directly reference the fields that the definition includes and the nature of the research in these fields.
+Additions made to section 2.2 outline the prevalence of the use of R in the environmental sciences (lines 145-149), as well as the role other scripted programming languages (e.g., SAS, MATLAB, SQL) play in the discussion of statistical computing skills (lines 149-158).
+Lastly, the definition of “environmental science” previously referenced on lines 70-72 has been modified to directly reference the fields that the definition includes and the nature of the research in these fields (lines 80-82).

 Review: